ietf-wg-cellar/ebml-specification/specification.markdown

 type: Unsigned Integer

-description: The `EBMLMaxSizeLength Element` stores the maximum length in octets of the expression of all `Element Data Sizes` to be found within the `EBML Body`.
-To be clear the `EBMLMaxSizeLength Element` documents the maximum 'length' of all `Element Data Size` expressions within the `EBML Body` and not the maximum 'value' of all `Element Data Size` expressions within the `EBML Body`. `EBML Elements` that have an `Element Data Size` expression which is larger in octets than what is expressed by the `EBMLMaxSizeLength Element` are invalid.
+description: The `EBMLMaxSizeLength Element` stores the maximum permitted length in octets of the expressions of all `Element Data Sizes` to be found within the `EBML Body`.
+The `EBMLMaxSizeLength Element` documents an upper bound for the 'length' of all `Element Data Size` expressions within the `EBML Body` and not an upper bound for the 'value' of all `Element Data Size` expressions within the `EBML Body`. `EBML Elements` that have an `Element Data Size` expression which is larger in octets than what is expressed by `EBMLMaxSizeLength Element` are invalid.

 ### DocType Element